murrayl2/Deck-Shuffle/README.md

 <br>

 ## FAQ <a name="FAQ"></a>
-* Are the mazes randomized?
+Q: Are the mazes randomized?
-No, there are only 2 types of mazes and they do not change.
+* No, there are only 2 types of mazes and they do not change.

-* How do I quit the game if I can't figure out how to reach the goal?
+Q: How do I quit the game if I can't figure out how to reach the goal?
-Type "quit" when asked for a direction.
+* Type "quit" when asked for a direction.

-* Is there a time limit?
+Q: Is there a time limit?
-No, feel free to take as much time as nessary.
+* No, feel free to take as much time as nessary.
 <br>

 ## Contributing <a name="con"></a>